rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/blaze.png" %}

 DOM-diffing isomorphic reactive templates from Meteor.
 “HTML templating is central to web applications.
-With Blaze, Meteor's live page update technology, you can render your HTML reactively, meaning that it will update automatically to track changes in the data used to generate it.”<br />
+With Blaze, Meteor’s live page update technology, you can render your HTML reactively, meaning that it will update automatically to track changes in the data used to generate it.”<br />
 _2 contributors <span class="octicon octicon-star"></span>star:&nbsp;69 <span class="octicon octicon-repo-forked"></span>fork:&nbsp;9_